rackerlabs/rackspace-how-to/content/cloud-servers/linux-file-permission-concepts.md

 file.
 But if no category has read permission (not user, not group, and not other), then root can’t read the file either.

-This behavior is most useful for files you really don’t want to accidentally change.
+This behavior is most useful for files you don’t want to change accidentally.
 If write permissions are removed from all categories for a file, then not even root can change the file’s contents without changing those permissions.

 ### Conclusion

-With a basic understanding of how file permissions work in Linux, you should be better prepared to secure files from accidental or malicious harm.
-You should also be able to keep an eye out for errors that can be caused by restrictive file permissions, such as an application being unable to write to its log (caused by having no write permission for the user that owns the process), or a web server being unable to serve an html file (caused by having no read permission, or the directory doesn’t have execute permission).
+With a basic understanding of how file permissions work in Linux, you are better prepared to secure files from accidental or malicious harm.
+You can also keep an eye out for errors that are caused by restrictive file permissions, such as an application being unable to write to its log (caused by having no write permission for the user that owns the process), or a web server that is unable to serve an html file (caused by having no read permission, or the directory doesn’t have execute permission).